 .claudeignore, excludingnode_modules/,dist/,.next/ - Create

-CLAUDE.mdand establish the habit of recording decisions there - Disable auto-compaction in settings
+CLAUDE.mdand establish the habit of recording decisions there - Set auto-compaction threshold or disable it for complex projects

 At the start of each session